JorPan/lyricize-frontend/README.md

 - Get the back-end end here: https://github.com/JorPan/lyricize-backend

-Lyricize is a web app designed for song writers to write better lyrics.
+Lyricize is a web app designed to help song writers to write better lyrics.

 The main feature is a helper tool that can generate random words or genres for inspiration, and has 14 stackable inputs to find rhymes, alliterations, similes, etc.